-This 2007 Fender Telecaster (Made in Mexico)
+This 2007 Fender Telecaster (MIM)

-This guitar is in great playing shape.
+This 2007 Fender Telecaster (Made in Mexico) is in great playing shape.
 It has an alder body, a modern “C” shaped 1-piece maple neck with a satin finish, and a maple fingerboard with 21 medium-jumbo frets.
 It also features 2 Hot Standard Tele® Single-coil pickups (neck and bridge) with a 3-position switch and 1 master volume/1 master tone control.
 The Scale length is 25.5″, width at the nut is 1.66″, width at the 12th fret is 2.02″.
 Action at the 12th fret is 5/64ths on the bass side, 4/64ths on the treble side.
 Fretboard radius is 9.25″.
 The bridge is a 6-saddle string-thru-body bridge.
 Guitar weighs in 8lbs, 6 oz.

-History of the Fender Telecaster
+The Fender Telecaster

-The Fender Telecaster was developed in 1950.
+The Fender Telecaster was developed around 1950.
 It was the first solid-body electric guitar that found commercial success.
 The success of Leo Fender’s Telecaster design made bolt-on neck, solid body guitars viable in the global marketplace.
 One reason for its success was the quality of tone it was able to achieve.
 While previous attempts at a solid body electric guitar had focused on volume and projection, the Telecaster offered a uniquely bright and sustaining tone that was like nothing that came before it.

-This guitar was originally called the “Broadcaster”, but the Gretsch company sued because they thought it was too close to the name of their “Broadkaster” line of drums.
+The guitar was originally called the “Broadcaster”, but the Gretsch company sued because they thought it was too close to the name of their “Broadkaster” line of drums.
 Between 1950 and 1951, the guitars were sold with no model name, so collectors started calling them “Nocasters”.
 These models are rare and highly sought-after.
 In late 1951, the guitar was renamed to “Telecaster”, the name that has stuck to this day.

 Fender’s Foreign Manufacturing